mph-/lcapy/doc/circuits.rst

 The mesh currents can be found with the `solve_laplace()` method.
 This solves the circuit using Laplace transform methods and returns a dictionary of results.

+The mesh analysis implementation does not support twoport components, such as transformers and gyrators.

 .. _nodal-analysis: